pnwairfire/bluesky/docs/development.md

 ## How to debug tests in VSCode

-cd repos/uw/bluesky
-bluesky % docker build  -t bluesky .

-In VSCode, open the bluesky folder, click on Debug icon (left side), add "python debugger, remote attach"
-Will generate launch.json that looks similar to this... add port and justMyCode settings.
+In VSCode, open the bluesky folder, click on the Debug icon (left side), and add "python debugger, remote attach".
+This will generate a launch.json that looks similar to the following after adding `port` and `justMyCode` settings.

     {
         // Use IntelliSense to learn about possible attributes.